mmiz02/portfoliomachinelearning/sem10.md

 # shuffle and split training and test sets
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=0)
 ```
- Havin an 80/20 training/testing split improved AUC with an area of 0.86.
+Having an 80/20 training/testing split improved AUC with an area of 0.86.
 This is due to the model have more training data, allowing it to learn patterns more effectively.

  ```python